Gageodo

+Gageodo has been a trading port with China since the Unified Silla period.

+The Gageodo anchovy fishing song(s) were declared part of Jeollanam-do's intangible natural heritage in 1988.

 Gageodo is meteorologically significant, due to its location near the southern limit of the Yellow Sea Cold Current.
 In 2005, the South Korean government announced plans for a marine science base on the island.